project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/install_sbbackend.md

   - Keycloak ver-3.2.1.
 Final
   - PostgreSQL (required only when you wish to run quartz scheduler in distributed environment, not recommended on local machines)

-Let us set up the environment and then proceed with deploying the services.
+Now, set up the environment and proceed with deploying the services.

 **Setup Cassandra**

 1. For step by step installation guide, refer to the official [website](http://cassandra.apache.org/doc/latest/getting_started/installing.html){:target="_blank"}

-2. The official website guides you through the installation, and if you have done a successful install of Cassandra, now you need to        start the server and open Cassandra CLI (Command Line Interface)
+2. The official website guides you through the installation, and if you have done a successful install of Cassandra, you need to        start the server and open Cassandra CLI (Command Line Interface)

 3. Run [cassandra.cql](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/cassandra.cql){:target="_blank"} file to create the required keyspace, tables and indices

-4. Copy the following files to a temp folder in a Cassandra installed machine
+4. Copy the following files to the temp folder in a Cassandra installed machine

     - [pageMgmt.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageMgmt.csv){:target="_blank"}
     - [pageSection.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageSection.csv) {:target="_blank"}